-- assisting the Audit & Risk Committee and the Social & Ethics Committee in assessing the Group's ethics profile, risks and opportunities; and - assisting the Social & Ethics Committee to monitor implementation and compliance with the Group's policies, which guide expected ethical behaviour.
+- Audit & Risk Committee and the Social & Ethics Committee in assessing the Group's ethics profile, risks and opportunities; and - Social & Ethics Committee to monitor implementation and compliance with the Group's policies, which guide expected ethical behaviour.

 Our induction programme educates new employees on the ethics, values and business philosophy of the Group.
-All new employees are given a copy of, and are required to sign, an acceptance of the Code of Conduct on commencement of their employment with the Group.
+All new employees are given a copy of, and are required to sign an acceptance of the Code of Conduct on commencement of their employment with the Group.
 The Code of Conduct is available to all employees on the Group's intranet and is also contained in the employee handbook.

 We conduct our business in a highly regulated environment, however, one in which the potential for unethical marketing and promotional practices remains inherent.
-We endorse the ethical marketing of medicines and adhere to the principles contained in the marketing codes to which we subscribe.
-Our Group Code of Marketing Practice is aimed at ensuring that any promotional activities and interactions with healthcare professionals, other healthcare staff, government officials, regulatory officials, patient groups, media and the general public are carried out in a responsible, ethical, professional and legal manner.
+Our Group Policy on Product Promotion & Scientific Engagement aims to ensure that any promotional activities and interactions with healthcare professionals, other healthcare staff, government officials, regulatory officials, patient groups, media and the general public are carried out in a responsible, ethical, professional and legal manner, consistent with applicable laws and industry codes.

-Our stance on bribery and corruption, as outlined in our Code of Conduct, is underpinned by our Anti-bribery and Anti-corruption Policy, which is applicable to all our employees and our suppliers, service providers, consultants, agents or any third parties authorised to act on our behalf.
-This policy is aligned to the OECD's recommendations on corruption and prohibits any employee or agent of Aspen from directly or indirectly offering, paying, soliciting or accepting bribes in any form.
-Read with our Gifts and Benefits Policy, it also prohibits the acceptance or giving of gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
-Any employee who receives a gift or other benefit exceeding the local currency equivalent of USD100 is required to disclose this in writing to the Company Secretary & Group Governance Officer.
+Our stance on bribery and corruption, as outlined in our Code of Conduct, is underpinned by our Anti-bribery and Anti-corruption Policy, which is applicable to all our employees.
+This policy is aligned to the OECD's recommendations on corruption.
+It prohibits any employee or agent of Aspen from directly or indirectly offering, paying, soliciting or accepting bribes in any form.
+Read with our Gifts and Hospitality Policy, it also prohibits the acceptance or giving of gifts or hospitality that are not of a nominal value, or participating in events sponsored by current or prospective customers or suppliers.
+Any employee who receives a gift or other benefit exceeding the local currency equivalent of USD100 is required to disclose this in writing to the Group Executive: Governance & Communications (Company Secretary).
 Some types of gifts, benefits or entertainment are prohibited even if the value falls below this threshold.
-A Group-wide register of gifts is maintained by the Company Secretary & Group Governance Officer and is noted by the Social & Ethics Committee on a periodic basis.
-This register is also made available for inspection by the Board or any member of senior management on request.
+To ensure transparency, each Aspen business is required to maintain a gifts & hospitality register which is submitted to the Group Head Ethics & Compliance at agreed upon intervals, and is available for inspection by the Board or its Committees.

-We prohibit payments or other contributions to political parties, organisations or their representatives or take part in party politics.
+We prohibit payments or other contributions to political parties, organisations or their representatives or participation in party politics.
 Employees are free to participate in the political process in their private capacity provided it does not constitute a breach of the principles set out in the Code of Conduct and/or the relevant employee's obligations to Aspen under contracts of employment and does not negatively influence their productivity or the credibility of the Group.